locationtech-labs/geopyspark/docs/contributing.rst

 an issue.
 As always, if you need some help join us on `Gitter <https://gitter.im/locationtech/geotrellis>`__ to chat with a developer.
-As with the mailing list, we will be using the GeoTrellis gitter channel until the need arises to form our own.
+As with the mailing list, we will be using the GeoTrellis Gitter channel until the need arises to form our own.

 Pull Requests
 -------------